othree/fetcher/README.md

 The options object will send to `fetch` and fetcher provides new options:

-* `contentType`: Not done, The data type of request body you are going to send.
+* `contentType`: The data type of request body you are going to send.
 Will overwrite the one in headers.
 * `dataType`: The data type you expect to receive from server.
 Supports mime type or the following shorcut `json`, `text` and `xml`.
 * `mimeType`: Will overwrite response mimeType before parse to data.